-- Anoxia, hypoxia, asphyxia, and other forms of oxygen deprivation
+- Birth asphyxia and other forms of oxygen deprivation

-- Cerebral palsy (which often results from lack of oxygen during birth)
+- Cerebral palsy, which often results from a lack of oxygen during birth

 - Cephalohematoma, or bruising that occurs between outer layers of skin and the brain

-- Brachial plexus injuries, typically affecting the shoulders, hands, and arms
+- Brachial plexus injuries, which typically affect the shoulders, hands, and arms

-- Erb’s palsy, a type of brachial plexus injury that often results in complete paralysis of one arm
+- Erb’s palsy, which often results in complete paralysis of one arm

-- Shoulder dystocia, occurring when the infant’s shoulders become lodged behind the pelvic bone
+- Shoulder dystocia (the infant’s shoulders become lodged behind the pelvic bone)

 - Vacuum extraction and/or forceps injuries, including bruises, broken bones, and more